spipm/argon2_cracker/README.md

 ## GPU cracking

-This is a temporary solution until someone an efficient solution comes out that utilizes other resources like GPUs for optimized cracking.
+This is a temporary solution until an efficient solution comes out that utilizes other resources like GPUs for optimized cracking.
+Interesting links:

 - GPU cracking PoC: https://gitlab.com/omos/argon2-gpu
 - Hashcat issue for implementing a GPU version: https://github.com/hashcat/hashcat/issues/1966